-GoPro’s are epic!
-Every traveler has one and uses it constantly.
+Every adventurous traveler has a GoPro and uses it constantly.
 When it comes to action cameras, it doesn’t get better than GoPro.
-We would always suggest getting the newest model and the top spec, so right now it’s the GoPro Hero8 Black.
+We would always suggest getting the newest model and the top spec, so right now it’s the GoPro Hero9 Black.
 The technology improvements each time are worth spending a little extra.
-We currently own the GoPro Hero7 Black, our next will probably be the 9.
-GoPro’s are perfect for photographers or videographers who enjoy adventure sports and water sports.
+We currently own the GoPro Hero7 Black, but we will probably buy the 9.
+GoPro’s are perfect for videographers who enjoy adventure sports and water sports.
 Video quality for such a tiny and portable bit of kit is mind-blowing.

 Photography and videography has elevated to new heights (pun intended!) in recent years with the introduction of drone technology for the everyday consumer.
 There are many restrictions and the person will need a license to fly – but in our honest opinion, drones are a game changer for content creating.
 Our DJI Mavic 2 Pro is incredible and possibilities are endless for what we can create when traveling.
 The Air is a cheaper model for hobbyists, but the Mavic 2 Pro is the best compromise between affordability and quality for serious creators.